 - I confirm that I have read and fully understand the Portable Radio Use and Assignment Policy and Agreement Form.
-I also agree to the related Terms and Conditions of Use and willing to receive a radio assignment subject to those Terms and Conditions. - By signing this Portable Radio Use and Assignment Agreement Form, I agree to the terms and conditions and accept the radio. - It is your responsibility to ensure that the radio is fully charged for each clinical day, coming to clinical without your radio or uncharged, will result in being sent home and clinical instructor will go over exceptions in student counsel form.
-If it is the students second occurrence, you will be sent home and a notice of unsatisfactory progress. - Radios must be turned in at the end of each Spring Semester.
+I also agree to the related Terms and Conditions of Use and am willing to receive a radio assignment subject to those Terms and Conditions. - By signing this Portable Radio Use and Assignment Agreement Form, I agree to the terms and conditions and accept the radio. - It is your responsibility to ensure that the radio is fully charged for each clinical day, coming to clinical without your radio or uncharged, will result in being sent home and clinical instructor will go over exceptions in student counsel form.
+Radios must be turned in at the end of each Spring Semester. - Keep your radio in a secured location where it cannot be accessed by children. - Radios must be wiped down with an alcohol wipe after use after each attended clinical.
+Under no circumstances, the radio will be near or in contact with water. - Use of the radio outside of the clinical setting is prohibited.